 I know the “Be Yourself” advice sounds like a broken record at this point, but we say it so often because it is true.
 If you are funny, then use the essay to make us laugh as you explain your passion for NYU!
 If you are a budding scientist, teach us something new about what research you want to do with our faculty!
 Are you someone who can’t wait to travel the world?
 Then tell us your dream NYU study abroad plans!
 Just make sure that whoever reads this essay will walk away knowing why you want to pursue your academic program at NYU in particular.

 There’s no magic formula to this question, but that doesn’t mean you can’t prepare for it.
 NYU is an incredibly diverse, huge, global, intimate, unique, and complex place.
 We don’t expect you to know every single thing about it.
 We do expect you to have thought carefully about why you are applying to your specific NYU program in the first place.
 When we read these Why NYU essays, we on the committee ask ourselves, “What will this student be like as part of our NYU community?
 What is their point of view?”

 You’ve seen our brochures and materials and subscribed to the mailing list.
-You’ve looked through our list of majors and campuses and found the right curriculum for your future career.
-You’re following us on all the social media platforms (follow @MeetNYU on your favorite platform ASAP!).
-You’ve probably taken selfies with us while we were in your city.
-You may have even visited campus and been on a tour with one of our fabulous Admissions Ambassadors!
+You’ve looked through our list of majors and campuses and found the right curriculum for your potential future career.
+You’re following us on all the social media platforms (follow us on @MeetNYU on Insta and TikTok if you aren’t already!).
+You may have even visited campus and been on a tour (virtual or in person) with one of our amazing Admissions Ambassadors.

 DON’T be TOO specific (you really don’t need to tell us how excited you are to take UB-45972, Section 6 at 11:00am on Mondays with Professor Slughorn at KMEC, room 436).